Casita Travel Terms and Conditions

 Article 14, paragraph 1

-(a) the use of the services of the Website;
+(a) the use of the Website's services;

 (b) the unavailability or unsafe availability of the Website or parts thereof;